 Sam Smith was the leader of a would-be suicide cult called Church of the Saved, whose zealousness was stopped by the Punisher.
 He struck a deal with Satan note (Actually the demon Belasco posing as him), and returned later with a plan to sterilize the American populace.

 Von Burian was part of Frank's military unit in The Vietnam War.
 After the conflict, he was hired by the DEA for illegal drug operations.
 He later became a mercenary whose brand of work made him a target to The Punisher.

 Damage was a gang member who was caught by Punisher's battlevan's defense-mechanisms.
-In act of Cruel Mercy, Frank decided to leave him into a life in agony, and dropped him to a nearby hospital.
+In act of Cruel Mercy, Frank decided to leave him into a life in agony, and dropped his crushed body to a nearby hospital.
 He was then recruited to a project of Kingpin's that rebuilt him into a killing machine.

 Badass Moustache: His former gang didn't allow its members to have beards or moustaches, but he was deemed tough enough to be an exception.

 Evil Knockoff: He is turned into a duplicate of the Punisher so that he can be framed for killing innocents.

 A mercenary and terrorist-for-hire of Middle Eastern extraction, Muzaffar Lambert, alias Saracen, brooked no interference with his operations.
 When Frank Castle destroyed one of his missions, Saracen took it personally, kicking off a rivalry that would result in the deaths of Castle's only remaining relatives, and Lambert himself.